ESG Topics A-Z

 - GC&E resources dedicated to continuous improvement of our Anti-Bribery Policy and ABAC Program

-- The requirement for PepsiCo associates to obtain prior written consent from the GC&E Department or the Law Department, for any expense involving a government official
+- The requirement for PepsiCo associates to obtain prior written consent from the GC&E Department or the Law Department for any gifts, meals, travel and entertainment for government officials or donations, sponsorships and corporate social responsibility activities to government entities or relating to government officials (subject to some limited exceptions)

-- Our widely communicated means of reporting suspected bribery and corruption to GC&E or through our Speak Up Reporting hotline (See “Reporting Mechanisms”)
+- Our widely-communicated means of reporting suspected bribery and corruption to GC&E or through our Speak Up hotline (see “Reporting mechanisms” above)

 - Investigation of all bribery and corruption allegations in connection with the Global Code of Conduct Escalation Policy and an incident management process

-- Assessment of compliance and corruption risks through proactive integrated risk assessments conducted periodically with Corporate Audit, GC&E and Enterprise Risk Management
+- Assessment of compliance and corruption risks through proactive integrated risk assessments conducted three times a year with Corporate Audit, GC&E and Enterprise Risk Management

 - Cross-functional effort to catalog, evaluate and enhance ABAC controls and procedures worldwide